ArcheronTechnologies/halo-legal/PRIVACY_POLICY.md

 ### 3. Right to Erasure ("Right to be Forgotten")
 - Delete your account and all associated data
 - Go to Settings → Account → Delete Account
-- Or email support@haloapp.com
+- Or email tim@archeron.tech

 ### 4. Right to Restrict Processing
 - Limit how we process your data

 ### 5. Right to Data Portability
 - Receive your data in a machine-readable format
-- Email support@haloapp.com with subject "Data Export Request"
+- Email tim@archeron.tech with subject "Data Export Request"

 ### 6. Right to Object
 - Object to processing of your data for certain purposes